kylesuzuki/ad-ds-sim/README.md

 <h4>Create and add a new admin to the "Domain Admins" Security Group.</h4>
 <p>
 <ul>
-  <li>Side note: Normally when you install Active Directory, it’s usually done with some kind of generic (administrator) account (i.e. "labuser").
+  <li>Normally when you install Active Directory, it’s usually done with some kind of generic (administrator) account (i.e. "labuser").
 However, you want to get out of the habit of using these generic accounts to do administrative tasks.
     <ul>
       <li>You will notice when you start working somewhere, you will usually have more than one account and then everyone will have their own accounts too.
 It is really bad practice to have an account called "user" or "admin" because account names should always be tied to a human’s identity.</li>
       <li>So since we have a kind of ambiguous and not really realistic account called "labuser" in the Users Organizational Unit, we’re going to create another administrator account that’s tied to us as an individual (i.e. Jane Doe) and then we’ll log out of "labuser" and log back in with that new administrator account.